Emilinya/topomax/README.md

     value: (f64, f64),
 }
 ```
-The force represents a body force with a given value that acts on a circle with a given center and radius, the traction represents a traction applied to a portion of one of the boundary sides, and the `fixed_sides` parameter represents a side where the material is fixed in place.
+The force represents a body force with a given value that acts on a circle with a given center and radius, the traction represents a traction applied to a portion of one of the boundary sides, and the `fixed_sides` parameter represents the sides where the material is fixed in place.
 The filter radius is the radius for the Helmholtz filter.

 ## Running Tests
 This program uses pytest for testing, so running them is simply done by running